rjframe/upim/CONTRIBUTING.md

 ```

 If relevant, later paragraphs should provide context and explain anything that
-may not be apparent; e.g., if you made a design decision that may not be
+may not be apparent; for example, if you made a design decision that may not be
 obvious, why did you choose that over an alternative?

 Answer the question "why?"; we can see "what" from the code itself.
-For example,
+Use "Fix
-use "Fix typo in schedule documentation" rather than "Change schedull to
+typo in schedule documentation" rather than "Change schedull to schedule".
-schedule".

 Text should be wrapped at 72 characters.